Yacht Crew: Urgency or Emergency?

 Commercial General Liability policies protect business owners against third party claims for bodily injury, property damage, damage to premises, fire damage to premises caused by negligence of the insured, and personal and advertising injury (slander and false advertising).
 These policies are designed for business that conduct their operations on land only.
 Most contain specific exclusions for work done on watercraft and any work done over water.
 The standard Commercial General Liability policy will also not extend liability for anyone operating a watercraft or for damage to a watercraft that is in the insured’s care, custody, or control.

-Marine General Liability policies will respond to a third party claim for liability in the same way as a Commercial General Liability policy and they will also include coverages designed specifically for those who work at sea.
+Marine General Liability policies will respond to a third-party claim for liability in the same way as a Commercial General Liability policy and they will also include coverages designed specifically for those who work at sea.
 These policies include coverage for marine contractors and others who work on or near water.
 They provide coverage for the typical liability risks that businesses incur, which are covered in a standard commercial general liability policy, and may be endorsed to offer additional, more specific protection that addresses the more unique needs and potential risks associated with maritime operation, such as:

 • Liability when renting or leasing a boat or watercraft.
 Protection includes property damage to the vessel, as well as pier damage;